jaylowa1/LOVINGCOOL-DP-02-LINUX/README.md

 ## Information
 This project was vibecoded using Codex on VSCodium.
 I manually reverse-engineered the LCD protocol using Wireshark + USBPCap.

 Now works with GIFs!
+(When using a GIF, the application will run in the background.
+It will use around 15 MiB to 20 MiB of RAM in the background)

 Tested on:
 - Python 3.14.4
 - CachyOS (Arch-based)
-- LOVINGCOOL DP-360-02
+- LOVINGCOOL DP-360-02 AIO

 The 240mm variant may also work depending on if it uses the same protocol as the 360mm, but I don't own it to test it out.